 Once one or more of these marketing objectives have been defined as a “fit” for your overall marketing strategy.
 You can then further break them down into more specific subcategories using the SMART approach.
 The SMART approach utilizes a set of criteria.
 This ensures your marketing campaigns work in sync with your general marketing objectives and overall business goals.

 According to SMART marketing principles, your marketing objectives need to be:

-Using these above standards will help everyone involved in your marketing campaigns understand what the end result should be and therefore work more cohesively as a single unit to achieve the desired outcomes.
+Using these above standards will help everyone involved in your marketing campaigns understand what the end result should be.
+Therefore, work more cohesively as a single unit to achieve the desired outcomes.

 Similarly, the marketing project managers must find a way in which to identify and allocate tasks and roles in a way that frees up each member’s time to work on more creative aspects of the campaign, specifically audience engagement.

-Instead of having each member work on various aspects of the campaign, it will be more efficient to have them specialize in a particular area of the campaign such as data analysis, social media management, search engine optimization (SEO), and paid traffic.
+Instead of having each member work on various aspects of the campaign, it will be more efficient to have them specialize in a particular area.
+For example, the marketing areas could be data analysis, social media management, search engine optimization (SEO), and paid traffic.

 Aside from focusing on their specific tasks, each member of the marketing team should be aware of the following items as well: